The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

-More broadly, we do not yet fully understand whether localization plays a critical role in determining precise minimax rates.
-On one hand, it is not hard to construct examples for which localization can significantly improve regret.
+More broadly, we do not yet fully understand what features of the class $\cM$ determine whether localization is needed to attain precise minimax rates.
+On one hand, it is not hard to construct examples for which localization can significantly improve regret, and hence is necessary for any lower bound.
 For example, if $\cM$ is large but there is a critical radius $\veps$ for which $\cMloc[\veps](\Mbar)=\crl{\Mbar}$, the regret bound in \pref{thm:upper_general} (the general version of \pref{thm:upper_main}) is constant.
-However, for all of the applications in bandits and reinforcement learning that we are aware of, localization seems to only lead to improvements in logarithmic factors, so we have not yet pursued this line of investigation further.
+However, for all of the applications in bandits and reinforcement learning that we are aware of, localization seems to only lead to improvements in logarithmic factors.
 We refer interested readers to \pref{app:structural}, which shows that for certain ``reasonable'' model classes, the global and local \CompShort coincide up to constant factors.
+See \citet{foster2023tight} for further (stylized) examples of classes in which localization is needed to attain tight rates.

-\paragraph{In-expectation lower bounds} \pref{thm:lower_main_expectation} provides lower bounds based on the \CompShort for expected regret, but relies the $L_{\infty}$ notion of localization in \pref{eq:localized_infinity}.
-While this notion suffices to derive the lower bounds in \pref{table:lower}, it is not difficult to construct examples where $L_{\infty}$-localization is too loose, where the lower bound cannot be achieved (in contrast to the weaker notion of localization in \pref{eq:localized}, which is achieved by \pref{alg:main}).
-In future work we hope to derive an in-expectation version of the lower bound in \pref{thm:lower_main}.
+\paragraph{Convexity} Ignoring localization, the lower bounds in \pref{thm:lower_main,thm:lower_main_expectation} scale with $\sup_{\Mbar\in\cM}\comp(\cM,\Mbar)$, while the upper bound in \pref{thm:upper_main} scales with $\sup_{\Mbar\in\conv(\cM)}\comp(\cM,\Mbar)$.
+That is, the upper bounds require evaluating the \CompShort with reference models in the convex hull of $\cM$, while the lower bounds do not.
+The follow-up work of \cite{foster2023tight} strengthens our proof techniques to give lower bounds that scale with $\sup_{\Mbar\in\conv(\cM)}\comp(\cM,\Mbar)$, indicating that convexity for the reference model $\Mbar$ is fundamental.